CodePushGo/website/src/content/docs/docs/plugin/api.md

 Sets the channel for this device.
 The channel has to allow for self assignment for this to work.
 Do not use this method to set the channel at boot when `autoUpdate` is enabled in the {@link PluginsConfig}.
 This method is to set the channel after the app is ready.
-This methods send to CodePushGo backend a request to link the device ID to the channel.
-CodePushGo can accept or refuse depending of the setting of your channel.
+This methods send to Capgo backend a request to link the device ID to the channel.
+Capgo can accept or refuse depending of the setting of your channel.

 | Param         | Type                                                            | Description                                                                      |
 | ------------- | --------------------------------------------------------------- | -------------------------------------------------------------------------------- |